 The School of Health Professions at MD Anderson offers a Master of Science in Diagnostic Genetics and Genomics.
 Students enter the program in August of each year.
 Admission is on a competitive basis with a minimum overall GPA of 3.0 on a 4.0 scale.
 Meeting the minimum criteria does not guarantee acceptance.

-The Office of the Registra at The University of Texas Health Science Center at Houston serves as the Registrar for the School of Health Professions.
+The Office of the Registrar at The University of Texas Health Science Center at Houston also serves as the registrar for the MD Anderson School of Health Professions.
+Although documents related to the admissions process should be sent to UTHealth Houston, students are enrolled at and will graduate from the School of Health Professions.

 The M.S. in Diagnostic Genetics and Genomics program no longer requires applicants to submit GRE scores for admission consideration.

 1. Priority Deadlines

 Applicants are highly encouraged to submit the application and all supporting documents by the priority application deadline.
 Applications and documents received after the priority dates will be considered for admission only if space is available.
 To ensure all documents are matched properly, make sure to submit your admissions application before submitting your supporting documents.

 Fall 2024 Admission

 - Sept.
 15, 2023 Applications open

 - April 30, 2024 Priority applications deadline; applications received after this date are considered ONLY if slots are available

 - May 30, 2024 Applications close